Surrogate Modeling of Urban Boundary-Layer Flow: Methodology

 As expected, the performance of DNNs depends on the number of training samples used.
 In our experiments, we observe that MLPs trained on a smaller number of training samples, such as $\alpha_{30}$, exhibit lower performance compared to MLPs trained on larger datasets, such as $\alpha_{10}$ and $\alpha_{15}$, regardless of the specific MLP architecture used.
 This behavior is consistent with findings from the literature, where it was shown that a larger number of training samples provides a more comprehensive and representative set of information about the underlying distribution of the data \citep{shalev2014understanding, goodfellow2016deep}.
 In particular, a larger dataset reduces the risk of overfitting and improves the out-of-sample generalization.
 Moreover, a more extensive dataset size helps reduce the model's bias by providing a more representative sample of the parent data distribution.

+Based on the hyperparameter optimization analysis and bias-variance tradeoff, we adopt an MLP network with five hidden layers containing 128 perceptrons to represent the $\mathcal{M}$ mapping.
+This architecture achieves the best performance on our dataset without evidence of overfitting or underfitting.
+The optimal MLP surrogate's architecture is detailed in table \ref{architec}, which has 67,849 trainable and 0 non-trainable parameters.
+We acknowledge that more sophisticated hyperparameter tuning methods, such as random search, Bayesian optimization, and search with different network architecture and regularisation schemes recommended in \cite{goodfellow2016deep} could be explored to further improve the model's performance.

 The MLP networks mentioned above are implemented using the TensorFlow machine learning library proposed by \cite{abadi2016tensorflow}.
-These networks are trained end-to-end using backpropagation with the Adam optimizer \citep{kingma2014adam}, a stochastic gradient descent method.
 All trainable parameters are initialized randomly using values sampled from a uniform distribution, following the approach of \cite{glorot2010understanding}.
-The learning rate is set to a constant value of $1\times10^{-3}$ throughout the training process, and the effective mini-batch size is 1024.
+The learning rate is set to a constant value of $1\times10^{-3}$ throughout the training process, and the batch size to 1024.
 The maximum number of epochs is set to 150.
-To introduce non-linear transformations, we relied on a Swish function \citep{ramachandran2017searching}.
+To introduce non-linear transformations, we relied on a Swish function.
 As we worked on a supervised regression task, we adopted MAE as our loss function.